-Our acclaimed equine therapy program connects patients with horses to help them better understand themselves and how they interact with the world around them.
-Led by Dale Phillips, one of the nation’s most respected equine therapists, our innovative program has created life-changing experiences for many men and women on their journey to lasting recovery.
+Our acclaimed equine-assisted therapy program connects patients with horses to help them better understand themselves and how they interact with the world around them.
+Led by Dale Phillips, our innovative program has created life-changing experiences for many men and women on their journey to lasting recovery.

 Horses have a natural ability to respond to and reflect the emotional state of the people they’re working with.

-Through the non-judgmental relationship they develop with the horses and the one-on-one guidance provided by Bluff’s equine therapist, individuals in recovery begin to recognize how they have been hurt by their own destructive behavioral patterns, insecurities and fears.
+Through the non-judgmental relationship they develop with the horses and one-on-one guidance, individuals in recovery begin to recognize how they have been hurt by their own destructive behavioral patterns, insecurities and fears.
 By caring for the horses, building a relationship based on mutual trust and learning about the resilience of these beautiful and gentle animals, men and women in recovery practice healthy communication and relationship building skills that they will need in life outside treatment.

 One of the hallmarks of addiction is the need for instant gratification.
 By tackling the ropes course, a form of experiential therapy offered at Bluff, groups work together to strategize how to overcome obstacles.
 The only way to get through the course is to rely on one another for ideas and support.